WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-2-register-meta.md

 # Register Meta Field

 A post meta field is a WordPress object used to store extra data about a post.
 You need to first register a new meta field prior to use.
+See Managing [Post Metadata](https://developer.wordpress.org/plugins/metadata/managing-post-metadata/) to learn more about post meta.

 When registering the field, note the `show_in_rest` parameter.
 This ensures the data will be included in the REST API, which the Block Editor uses to load and save meta data.
 See the [`register_meta`](https://developer.wordpress.org/reference/functions/register_meta/) function definition for extra information.